5 August 2022

 - Bedding pack of duvet and duvet cover, sheet, towel, pillow and pillowcase

 - Programme of free campus social events and activities throughout each session.
-Free excursions and social programme trips will be provided on Fridays and weekends.
+Excursions and social programme trips will be provided on Fridays and weekends.

 If you are applying from one of our partner institutions, you will be entitled to a reduction in tuition fees.
 Please contact your study abroad office or firstname.lastname@example.org for more information.